2024 NFL Draft grades for all 32 teams

 San Francisco 49ers

 Weird draft class for the 49ers, but it might not matter.
 They’ve turned a former "Mr. Irrelevant" into one of the most productive quarterbacks in the NFL.
-Ricky Pearsall was a bit of a surprise and Kyle Shanahan made his patented mid-round running back pick.
-It’s just hard to look at a draft class that has Pearsall as a first-round selection and feel super great about it.
-Dominick Puni is a name to watch for them as a long-term developmental offensive guard — he’s got the movement skills Shanahan likes in his linemen.
+Ricky Pearsall was a surprise and head coach Kyle Shanahan made his patented mid-round running back pick.
+Yet it’s hard to look at a draft class that has Pearsall as a first-round selection and feel super great about it.
+Dominick Puni is a name to watch for them as a long-term developmental offensive guard.
+He’s has the movement skills Shanahan likes in his linemen.

-This one is just funny.
+This one is funny.
 It’s like Shanahan can’t help himself but to burn a mid-round pick on a running back every year.
-Maybe Guerendo bucks the recent trend, but this pick has to go in this slot just for the meme.
+Maybe Guerendo bucks the recent trend.
+This pick has to go in this slot just for the meme.

 Draft picks